General Chiropractic Research

 The Clinical Standards Advisory Group recommended in 1994 that there should be earlier access to the manipulative therapies and a redistribution of resources within the NHS to make this happen.
 In September 1996 the Royal College of General Practitioners issued guidelines for GPs recommending manipulative treatment within the first six weeks for patients with low back pain.
 They also state that the risks of manipulation are very low in skilled hands.
 Now research is beginning to concentrate on how chiropractic affects other areas of the musculoskeletal system, including a trial at the University of Odense in Denmark on the effect of spinal manipulation in the treatment of neck-related headache and a Canadian patient satisfaction study which shows chiropractic as an effective means of resolving or improving back and/or neck pain.

 “Patients with chronic low-back pain treated by chiropractors showed greater improvement and satisfaction at one month than patients treated by family physicians.
 Satisfaction scores were higher for chiropractic patients.
 A higher proportion of chiropractic patients (56% vs.13%) reported that their low-back pain was better or much better, whereas nearly one-third of medical patients reported their low-back pain was worse or much worse.”
-Journal of Manipulative and Physiological Therapeutics, Nyiendo et al (2000).
+Journal of Manipulative and Physiological Therapeutics, Nyiendo et al. (2000).

 “In a Randomised controlled trial, 183 patients with neck pain were randomly allocated to manual therapy (spinal mobilisation), physiotherapy (mainly exercise) or general practitioner care (counselling, education and drugs) in a 52 week study.
 The clinical outcomes measures showed that manual therapy resulted in faster recovery than physiotherapy and general practitioner care.
 Moreover, total costs of the manual therapy-treated patients were about one-third of the costs of physiotherapy or general practitioner care.”
-British Medical Journal, Korthals-de Bos et al (2003).
+British Medical Journal, Korthals-de Bos et al. (2003).

 Patient Satisfaction